nathan-hega/slack-bots/README.md

 - Gitbot
 - Definebot

 *Please note that this codebase was started years ago and only recently updated to expand the functionality.
-It is based on Slack 'Slash Commands' which Slack considers a "legacy custom integration".*
+It is based on a "legacy custom integration" rather than the new "Slack app".*

+From the Slack website:
+> You're viewing documentation on legacy custom integrations, an older way for teams to build into their Slack team.
+To securely utilize the newest platform features like message buttons & the Events API, build internal integrations as part of a Slack app just for your team instead.
+Get started.

 For those not familiar with Slack or slash commands, here is the basic premise of Slack slash commands:
 1. Configure a slash command in Slack